KaveriBridge/science/10th/light-reflection-and-refraction/spherical-mirrors.md

 * Convex mirrors are commonly used as rear-view (wing) mirrors in vehicles.
 These mirrors are fitted on the sides of the vehicle, enabling the driver to see traffic behind him/her to facilitate safe driving.
   * Convex mirrors are preferred because they always give an erect, though diminished, image.
   * They have a wider field of view as they are curved outwards.
 Thus, convex mirrors enable the driver to view much larger area than would be possible with a plane mirror

+### Concave Mirrors
+* In torches, search-lights and vehicles headlights to get powerful parallel beams of light.
+* As shaving mirrors to see a larger image of the face.
+* By dentists to see large images of the teeth of patients.
+* In solar furnaces, to concentrate sunlight to produce heat.